What is PCOS and What Causes it?

 In addition to addressing PCOS with hormone therapy to reduce elevated testosterone levels and lifestyle changes such as healthier eating and increased exercise to naturally balance hormones, individual symptoms can also be targeted with specific treatments.
 For example, women dealing with unwanted hair growth can benefit from laser hair reduction treatments.
 Instead of constantly plucking, shaving or waxing the unwanted hair occurring as a side-effect of PCOS, laser hair reduction can help you look and feel your best.
 At Honu Women’s Health, your laser treatment will be personally conducted by Dr. Sultan, who is extremely experienced in laser hair reduction and has attended numerous trainings on the best strategies for this type of treatment.

-Women who are experiencing thinning hair of the scalp as a symptom of PCOS may benefit from Platelet Rich Plasma (PRP) therapy.
-In this type of therapy, Dr. Sultan will inject your body’s own blood plasma, which is rich in growth factors, into the scalp to signal hair follicles to function.
+Women who are experiencing thinning hair of the scalp as a symptom of PCOS may benefit from Platelet Rich Plasma (PRP).
+In this type of treatment, Dr. Sultan will inject your body’s own blood plasma, which is rich in growth factors, into the scalp to signal hair follicles to function.
 This prolongs the growing phase of the hair cycle and helps to promote hair growth.
-PRP therapy for hair restoration is an excellent supplement to other measures that can be taken to promote hair growth.
+PRP for hair restoration is an excellent supplement to other measures that can be taken to promote hair growth.